EliYakubov7/Recursive-Descent-Compiler/README.md

 In order for us to use Recursive Descent method, a number of preparations for the original language were required:

-- Left factoring
+- Left Factoring

-- Left recursion
+- Left Recursion

 - Nullable, First & Follow Table